isovector/reasonablypolymorphic.com/reasonably-polymorphic/posts/2017-08-08-information-effects.markdown

 reversible.
 However, because we need to introduce a heap and garbage anyway, we'll use unit.

+Since we can't express the typing judgment in Haskell, we'll use a sequent
+instead:

 $$
 \newcommand{\lifted}[3]{\text{lift } #1 : #2 \leftrightarrow #3}
 \newcommand{\arr}{\rightsquigarrow}